helloitsxinyi/helloitsxinyi/README.md

 ### Hi!
 Thanks for stopping by 👋

 I'm passionate about fullstack development using JavaScript, TypeScript and Java.
-Domain interests include FinTech & Tech For Good.
+Areas of interest include FinTech & Tech For Good.
 Currently exploring blockchain development!

 - 👩🏻‍💻  Graduate Student at the National University of Singapore, pursuing Systems Analysis
 - :computer: Languages, Tools, Technologies: Python, JavaScript, TypeScript, ReactJS, Redux, Angular, Spring